Frost Bank and Green Standards Share $100,000 in In-Kind Donations with Non-Profits

 Frost Rejuvenates the Workspaces of Local Nonprofits Through In-kind Donations of More Than $117,000.

 SAN ANTONIO, May 5, 2015—Surplus desks, tables, chairs and white boards have found new homes at San Antonio community nonprofit agencies, now that Frost has vacated the Rand Building downtown.
-To resell, recycle and donate more than 2,500 items, Frost commissioned the rePurpose Program, a partnership between Herman Miller and Green Standards.
+To resell, recycle and donate more than 2,500 items, Frost worked with Green Standards to ensure their surplus furniture would be kept out of landfill.

 The donated items’ value of $117,611 complements Frost’s ongoing community initiatives.
 The donation also is environmentally and socially responsible.
 Frost was able to divert 239 tons of durable goods from the landfill and offset 770 metric tons of CO2e – equal to the carbon-carrying capacity of 19,744 tree seedlings grown over 10 years.